8bitbuddhist/PixelMaestro/gui/README.md

 # PixelMaestro GUI
-This is a QT-based application that lets you preview PixelMaestro animations on a PC.
+This is a QT-based application that lets you preview and control PixelMaestro animations via PC.

 ## Requirements
 - QT 5